TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

    \end{pmatrix}

-For the process noise matrix we use the approach presented in the book of Rober Grover Brown and Patrick Y. C. Hwang ( *Introduction to Random Signals and Applied Kalman Filtering* ).
+For the process noise matrix we use the approach presented in the book of Robert Grover Brown and Patrick Y. C. Hwang ( *Introduction to Random Signals and Applied Kalman Filtering* ).
 Indeed, is the second time we refer to this book in the implemented PVT algorithms section, however you can trust us that is a very good one!

 .. math::